pierskarsenbarg/pulumi-nutanix/sdk/dotnet/Config/README.md

-A Pulumi package for creating and managing nutanix cloud resources.
+A Pulumi package for creating and managing Nutanix cloud resources.